jamielsharief/encryption/README.md

 #### Fingerprint

-To get the public key fingerprint when generating a keypair
+To get the public key fingerprint when generating a key pair

 ```php
 $crypto = new AsymmetricEncryption();